BobAubouin/Python_Anesthesia_Simulator/README.md

     import python_anesthesia_simulator as pas
 ```

-## Documentation and examples
+## Examples
-Documentation is available in the _Documentation.pdf_ file and different notebook examples are available in the dedicated folder.
+Available in the dedicated folder.

 ## Guidelines
 - To report a bug or request a feature please open an issue.